NoSQL… Big Data… Scalability… CAP Theorem… Eventual Consistency… Sharding…

 See the table of contents for more details on the topics covered.

-Martin Kleppmann is a researcher in distributed systems at the University of Cambridge.
+Martin Kleppmann is an Associate Professor at the University of Cambridge.
 Previously he was a software engineer and entrepreneur at Internet companies including LinkedIn and Rapportive, where he worked on large-scale data infrastructure.
 In the process he learned a few things the hard way, and he hopes this book will save you from repeating the same mistakes.

 Martin is a regular conference speaker, blogger, and open source contributor.
 He believes that profound technical ideas should be accessible to everyone, and that deeper understanding will help us develop better software.

-You can find him as @martinkl on Twitter, and his blog is at martin.kleppmann.com.
+You can find him as on Bluesky, and his blog is at martin.kleppmann.com.